 We Always Called Him Snap ~ A Short Story by Allen Kopp

-He came down in the middle of the morning in his bathrobe and ate his breakfast of three eggs, half a pound of bacon, toast with lots of butter and jelly, and Dr. Pepper.
-He ate without looking up and without speaking and when he was finished he went back upstairs to his room.
-Mrs. Crosswhite knew she wouldn’t see him again until lunchtime.
+It began like any other day.
+Snap came down in his bathrobe at ten in the morning and ate his usual breakfast of half-a-dozen eggs, half-a-pound of bacon, and family-sized bottle of Dr. Pepper.
+He ate without looking up or speaking and when he was finished he went back upstairs to his room.
+Mrs. Oberhausen knew she wouldn’t see him again until lunchtime.

 She was in the kitchen washing the dishes when she heard a knock on the door.
-When she went to the door and opened it, she saw two stylish young men in dark suits and dark glasses looking in at her.
-They were officially grim as if they were acting in a television drama.
+When she went to the door and opened it, she saw an older man with gray hair and a younger man with no hair at all.
+They both wore dark suits and were officially grim as if they were acting in a television drama.

 “Yes?” she said, shading her eyes with her hand.

-“Is this the home of Mr. Stanislaus Crosswhite?” one of the two men said.
+“Is this the home of Mr. Stanislaus Oberhausen?” the younger man with no hair said.

 “We always called him Snap,” she said.
 “Ever since he was a baby.”

-She went upstairs and leaned her ear against the door of Snap’s room and tapped lightly.
-“Are you there?” she said.
+She went up the stairs and leaned her ear against the door of Snap’s room and tapped lightly.
+“Are you there, dear?” she asked.